EpicoStudio/cover3d/README.md

 ## Automatic installation:
 1. Open any post or page in your WordPress.
 2. Click the main plus icon (+), located at the upper left corner of the editor, to add a new block.
-3. Type “Cover 3D” in the search field.
+3. Type “Cover3D” in the search field.
 4. Look for the plugin with this name in the list of available block plugins and click to install.
 5. Wait for the installation process and the block will be available to use in your content.
 You can deactivate it in the “Plugins → All plugins” menu, in your WordPress admin dashboard.